Admission -Initial placement of a student into Special Education.

 Extended School Year (ESY)-Required for all students who are at risk for suffering severe regression/recoupment difficulties following breaks in the educational year.
 This supplement addresses the eligibility requirements for an extended school year and prescribes an appropriate program based upon current school year goals and objectives, if needed to prevent regression/recoupment difficulties.

--Required for all students who are removed from the General Education classroom for any amount of time in order to receive Special Education services.
-It should address reasons the student cannot be served entirely in the General Education classroom, discuss opportunity to participate with non-disabled students in nonacademic and extracurricular activities, and potentially harmful effects of theremoval.
+Least Restrictive Environment (LRE)-Required for all students who are removed from the General Education classroom for any amount of time in order to receive Special Education services.
+It should address reasons the student cannot be served entirely in the General Education classroom, discuss opportunity to participate with non-disabled students in nonacademic and extracurricular activities, and potentially harmful effects of the removal.